oofrancisoo/kubernetes-hackfest/labs/helm-setup-deploy/README.md

         ```

-    * Replace the `acrServer` value below with the Login server from previous step.
-In the Azure Cloud Shell, select the file editor '{}'.
-Navigate to the yaml files below.
-To save changes, select the elipticals on the right hand side and select Save.
-You will make this change in all of the charts below (except cache-api)
+    * Replace the `acrServer` value from each of the files below with the Login server from previous step.
+You can launch the new code editor directly from the Azure Cloud Shell with the command below.
+Within the code editor, make changes to each of the yaml files below.

+        ```
+        cd charts
+        code .
+        ```

         [charts/service-tracker-ui/values.yaml](../../charts/service-tracker-ui/values.yaml)